 PiCK

-Iranian foreign minister: "No talks with the U.S.… demands end of war and compensation"
+Iranian foreign minister: "No talks with the U.S.…seeking end to war and compensation"

 JH Kim